korsarNek/korsarNek/source/_posts/Hotplate.md

 ![Arduino Pro Micro](/post_assets/Hotplate/Arduino_pro_micro.webp)

-I wrote a small program with the Arduino IDE that could display a UI on the display, process the 4 input buttons, and read the temperature via a thermistor.
+I wrote a small program with the Arduino IDE that could display a UI on the display, process the 4 input buttons and read the temperature via a thermistor.

 Thermistors are electrical resistors that have a precisely defined behavior at different temperatures, with the resistance in a circuit increasing at higher temperatures, and they are produced so that they have a very accurate behavior.
 The temperature is then measured by reading the voltage on the line.
 Thermistors are used as part of a voltage divider.
-For example, on one side, you have a 4.7k ohm resistor, and on the other, the thermistor, and you read the voltage in between.
-For example, there are 5V before the 4.7k resistor, and 0V after the thermistor.
+For example, on one side, you have a 4.7k ohm resistor and on the other, the thermistor and you read the voltage in between.
+For example, there are 5V before the 4.7k resistor and 0V after the thermistor.
 If the thermistor shows 14.1k at a temperature, the voltage between the resistors is 3/4 of 5V, i.e., 3.75V $(V*R1/(R1+R2))$.
 (There are Thermistors which are conductors i.e. semiconductors, whose resistance decreases with temperature, other than that the principle is the same)

 ![Voltage Divider](/post_assets/Hotplate/voltage_divider.webp)